stevekrouse/cycle/README.md

   * hot reloading
     * keep track of data between renders and set it as initial values for the next render (refresh clears this)

-  * every time you add inputText, increase the number of numberText of the XML in the toolbox

   * add the word "initial" to setting variables in element: create variable X with initial value Y
   * think about: only allow variable creation at top of scope so as to make hoisting simplier to understand --> or suggest that you put this in an event